 Type 1 diabetes is characterized by the loss of insulin-producing 𝛽 cells in the pancreas and has largely been thought to be irreversible—until now.

-Metabolic syndrome usually precedes type 2 diabetes and heart disease, two conditions that seem nearly inevitable in our modern society.
-However, recent research shows that switching to a Paleo diet may reverse metabolic dysfunction.
+Metabolic syndrome precedes type 2 diabetes and heart disease.
 Read on to find how the Paleo diet can improve body weight, lipid panels, and insulin resistance, with positive results in as little as two weeks.

 Antibodies to GAD are a predictor of risk and progression to the autoimmune form of diabetes.
-Find out what these antibodies are, how they predict your likelihood of developing diabetes, and what I recommend if you’re producing antibodies to a particular tissue.
+Find out what these antibodies are and how they predict your likelihood of developing diabetes.

 Here is The Roundup, Edition 53, bringing you the best health research, news and paleo recipes from around the web from the past two weeks!

 Gluten intolerance is “fake”—at least according to many recent news stories.
-But what does scientific research have to say on this topic?
-Is going gluten-free just a crazy fad?
-Is gluten intolerance over-hyped as the media claims, or is it a legitimate condition that may be even more common than currently recognized?
+But what does scientific research have to say?
+Could it be a legitimate condition that may be even more common than currently recognized?